Teach Reading Comprehension

-We should encourage all preschool children to make connections between books and their own real-life experiences (a new baby in the house, having a ‘bad’ day), events (planning a birthday party, going to a zoo), people (going to the dentist) and places.
+We should encourage all preschool and older children to make connections between books and their own real-life experiences (a new baby in the house, having a ‘bad’ day), events (planning a birthday party, going to a zoo), people (going to the dentist) and places.
 The more understanding and information that children absorb when they are young, the better.

-With adult guidance, we can help children to connect stories to background experiences.
+With adult guidance, we can help children to connect stories to background experiences

-We can ask our child,
+We can ask a child,

 - ‘Who was your favorite character in this picture book?’